kelvinou01/effective-handbook/content/chapters/the-effectiveness-mindset.md

     <orbit-reviewarea color="blue">
       <orbit-prompt
         question="Give an example of scope insensitivity"
+        answer="
-        answer="When asked how much people would pay to save 2000, 20000, and 200000 birds, people responded with $80, $78, and $88 respectively.
-The leading estimate to theh number of insects in the wild is 10^18 — we can't even begin to comprehend the amount of suffering going on."
+- When asked how much people would pay to save 2000, 20000, and 200000 birds, people responded with $80, $78, and $88 respectively.
+- The leading estimate to theh number of insects in the wild is 10^18 — we can't even begin to comprehend the amount of suffering going on."
       ></orbit-prompt>
       <orbit-prompt
         question="What is the representativeness heuristic?"